View Freddie Johnson's Obituary on Tallahassee.com and share memories

 Freddie Johnson

 Quincy, FL - Freddie "Don" Johnson, 62, of Quincy, FL passed on Saturday, May 9, 2020.
-Funeral services are11:00 a.m.
-Saturday at TILLMAN OF TALLAHASSEE (850-942-1950), with burial in Sunnyvale Cemetery.
+Funeral services are 11:00 a.m.
+Saturday at TILLMAN OF TALLAHASSEE (850-942-1950).
 Viewing is 4-6 p.m.
 Friday at Tillman's.
 Don was a member of St. Matthew P.B.
 Church, Quincy.
 He was an accomplished mechanic and had worked at the Leaf Theater.
 Cherishing his love and memory are his loving wife, Iristine Robinson Johnson; children, Stephanie, Jamal and Tommy Johnson and Nicole (Kenneth) Dennis; 15 grandchildren; siblings: Bobby, Joe Lee (Mona), Van, Melvin, Vincent (Patricia), Macarlos, Lacarlos (Monica), Quient (Charsie) and Cynthia Johnson, Wanda Parker, Debra (Leonard) Martin, Barbara (Earnest Sr.) Bostick and numerous other relatives and friends.

 Published in Tallahassee Democrat from May 12 to May 14, 2020